SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Practical Occupancy Matching with Autoregressive Models

-We now wish to equivalently form an estimator for the loss in equation \eqref{eq:3}.
-To do this, samples from \(\rho_\theta\) are required.
+To form an estimator for the loss derived in the previous section, samples from \(\rho_\theta\) are required.
 We obtain these samples by sampling complete sequences from the policy autoregressively and weighting the partial sequence at time \(t\) by a factor of \(\gamma^t\).
 We similarly sample sequences from \(\rho_\text{data}\) by sampling complete sequences from \(P_\text{data}\) and weighting.
-We must take some care with the terminal states, which we discuss below.

-Then, given a length-N sequence of states \(s_{1:N}\) from a dataset of sequences, corresponding actions \(a_{1:N}\)and a generated length-\(M\) sequence \(u_{1:M}\) of states from the model, we can form an estimator for the loss in equation \eqref{eq:3}:
+So, for a length-N sequence of states \(s_{1:N}\) from a dataset, corresponding actions \(a_{1:N}\) and a generated length-\(M\) sequence \(u_{1:M}\) of states from the model, we can form an estimator for the loss from the previous section: